Global Header

-At the forefront of the online advertising industry, with a 28% market share, is Google.
-Its online advertising platform, Google Ads (formerly Google Adwords), is one of the most popular options for small business owners that want their ads to be seen by billions of internet users.
+At the forefront of the online advertising industry, with a 79% market share, is Google.
+Its online advertising platform, Google Ads, is one of the most popular options for small business owners who want their ads to be seen by billions of internet users.
+Take a cue from companies like Airbnb, which built their early growth using Google AdWords Ads to connect with eager travelers.

 What is Google Ads?